A breath of fresh air

 Indonesia is a very wonderful country.
 As I have said many times, it reminds me a lot of Manila.
 With the cultural and linguistic diversity, it is colourful and it is the challenge for us to discover even more deeply the wonderful things in these colours.

 The three-country congress is a breath of fresh air for me.
 This is my sixth congress, but the first five were especially for older people, with whom I have understandable differences, views or experiences, etc. So, it is my first opportunity to participate in an international Esperanto event, whose participants were mostly young people.
 I see with my two eyes that the Esperantist youth both in Indonesia and in East Timor are really growing, and they cause the flourishing of competent participants in the movement, strengthening the fire in my heart.
 That fire is my constant affirmation that southeast Asia is the hope of our movement.
-And the fire that we still have much work to do to promote the success already begun.
+And that we still have much work to do to promote the success already begun.
 I thank all the young Indonesians and East-Timorese who have the enthusiasm to show their skills and knowledge during various programs, and who also interacted with interest with me.
 Well, I’m generally a timid man, but the passion of interaction flows from that energy shown by them.

 I’m also glad to get acquainted with Australian and New Zealand Esperantists, with whom I previously had almost no contact.
 It was indeed strange that despite the relative proximity between the Philippines and those two countries, we have not really had any kind of cooperation.
 On the other hand, I also thank the Australian Esperanto Association that made my trip possible and has thus effectively established relationships between our movements.
 Hopefully, the movements in both countries will continue to contribute to strengthening relations between countries in Asia and the Pacific.